kenyansa/alpha-dashboard-nextjs/README.md

-## Next.js App Router Course - Starter
+## Next.js App Router Course

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+Building a dashboard application with next js.

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.